-On Relationship With Wife, and Kids:
+On Relationship With His Sons:

 Tristan (left) is eleven, and Aiden (right) is nine.
 They’re both complementary of each other.
 I’m close to both of them, and there are qualities I recognize in each of them in their own way.
 Tristan my older son likes musical theatre.
 I have a background in theatre.
 He likes to sing, he’s artistic, and a big communicator whereas Aiden is highly competitive, more physical.
 He loves to run, so we are similar in that perspective because I was also an athlete, and a runner.